mrdcvlsc/learning-space/math/padding-math-so-i-dont-need-to-recalculate-it-again-and-again.md

 > [!WARNING]
 > Assumes $n$ and $m$ are integers and $m > 0$.
 >
-> Also the modulo operator `%` (symbol might be different in other programming language) for other languages might behave differently in how they treat negative values.
+> The modulo operator `%` (symbol might be different in other programming language) for other languages might behave differently in how they treat negative values.

 ## Chunk/Block Padding